 - Achieve the equivalent of a 3.5 GPA on a four-point scale.

-The Phi Theta Kappa scholarship is a non-renewable, $500 award for Phi Theta Kappa members transferring from a U.S. community college.
-Students must have earned 36 credit hours and a 3.75 GPA on a four-point scale.
+For non-Kansas residents, the Phi Theta Kappa scholarship is a $9,736 award for Phi Theta Kappa members transferring from a U.S. community college.
+It is renewable for your second year at KU.
+For Kansas residents, the Phi Theta Kappa scholarship is a non-renewable, $500 award.
+Students must have earned 36 credit hours and a 3.5 GPA on a four-point scale.
 Students must not have earned a bachelor’s degree.
 The deadline is February 1.

 How to apply for the Phi Theta Kappa Scholarship: